treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 This blog is about how to help aspiring interns complete the First Steps.

-As an intern, your job is to look in the Gitter chat for:
+As an intern, your job is to look in the Discord server for:
-• New aspiring virtual interns in the chat to welcome them
+• New aspiring virtual interns in the server to welcome them
 • New pull requests by them in [treehouses.github.io](https://github.com/treehouses/treehouses.github.io) that are ready for review
 • Pull requests ready to be merged (2 approvals)
-• Questions and problems they are stuck on (they might send you a private message so please regularly check your Gitter)
+• Questions and problems they are stuck on (they might send you a private message so please regularly check your Discord)

 ## How to welcome all new aspiring virtual interns
 If you see this message `@/all Hello Team my name is ....
 I'd like to become a virtual intern.
 What is the next step?`, you need to welcome the new intern and send this link `https://treehouses.io/#!./pages/vi/firststeps.md` so they can start working on the First Steps.